-My mission is to build socially beneficial, interpretable and theoretically substantiated machine learning systems.
+My mission is to build socially beneficial, robust, and theoretically substantiated machine learning systems.

 My background is in Physics and Mathematics.
 I was fortunate to spend time at Harvard, working with Paul Chesler and Wilke van der Schee, as well as at Stanford, working with William East and Tom Abel.